GaloisInc/lustre-sally/example/farmer.md

 This example is derived from one of the tests for `jkind`, which is another model-checker that uses Lustre as its input language.

-We solve the "Wolf, goat, and cabage problem", described on [Wikipedia](https://en.wikipedia.org/wiki/Wolf,_goat_and_cabbage_problem) as follows:
+We solve the "Wolf, goat, and cabbage problem", described on [Wikipedia](https://en.wikipedia.org/wiki/Wolf,_goat_and_cabbage_problem) as follows: